 Africa may fall short of a few things for visitors, but mind-blowing wildlife experiences it not one of them.
 After a year on the continent, we lost count the number of times we were left speechless.
 Here are our top ten wildlife experiences to enjoy in Africa.

-10 Unforgettable Wildlife Experiences To Have In Africa
+Wildlife Experiences to Have in Africa

 1.)
-Swim With Whale Sharks
+Swim With Whale Sharks in Mozambique

 Tofo Beach, Mozambique is famous for its deep bay and abundance of Megafauna.
 It is arguably one of the best places in the world to go diving and snorkeling with whale sharks.
-These gentle giants may have the name “shark,” but they are filter feeders like many whales don’t mind the presence of swimmers.
+These gentle giants may have the name “shark,” but they are filter feeders like many whales and don’t mind the presence of swimmers.

 This lead to one of our best days in Africa as we swam with the whale sharks and manta rays off the coast.
-The sharks glide through the water and allow swimmers to spend plenty of time to swim with them.
+The sharks glide through the water and allow swimmers to spend plenty of time swimming with them.
 We were able to spend 3o minutes swimming with the shark pictured below.

 That’s not all, humpback and southern right whales migrate to the coast every June through December to breed and give birth.
 With an exotic location like Mozambique, you might expect it to be expensive, except it’s not!
 The ocean safari with the whale sharks lasts two hours and costs $30 with Peri-Peri Divers.